unickhow/vvalai/README.md

-# Van
+# VValai

-Vite + Vue3 + Typescript for starter template.
+「哇來」 Vite + Vue3 + Typescript for starter template.

 checkout to `ssr` branch for SSG version